kitnixx/AWS_Powered_Aerial_Lidar_Tree_Segmentation_in_R/README.md

   - https://hackernoon.com/running-docker-on-aws-ec2-83a14b780c56
 - Cloudwatch Logging
   - https://cloudonaut.io/a-simple-way-to-manage-log-messages-from-containers-cloudwatch-logs/#:~:text=Simple%20Example,and%20attach%20the%20CloudWatchLogsFullAccess%20policy
-- We thank Louis Aslett for his work in developing a super-clean inspiration for our app at https://www.louisaslett.com/RStudio_AMI/
+- Louis Aslett's fun RStudio AMI with Dropbox integration was an inspiration for our app.
+Experience it at https://www.louisaslett.com/RStudio_AMI/